 The QBR is in desperate need of an overhaul.
 The core problem may not be the actual QBR itself.
 The real problem is in how we think about the exercise as a whole.
 Don’t think about it as checks and balances.
 Don’t think about it as an opportunity for you to showcase your value.
 Instead, think about it as a buyer-focused event.

 To spice up your next QBR, get a copy of the QBR Joint Scorecard.
 It will uncover account strengths and weaknesses from the customer’s perspective.
-Get your copy of the scorecard when you sign up for our Research Tour.

 If you’re not using a Joint Scorecard already, take the initiative.
 Start this type of QBR conversation.
 This approach flips conventional wisdom on its head.
 Similar to my last blog (5 Ways to Address Risk with Customers) this Scorecard will separate you from the competition.
 You demonstrate initiative and solidify yourself as a partner.
 It also helps with sales development.
 Few vendors are prepared, or willing, to do this.